Derek Jeter: 1999–2002

 Eligible for salary arbitration for the first time before the 1999 season, Jeter was awarded a $5 million salary.
-Jeter led the AL in hits that season with 219, while finishing second in the league in batting average (.349) and runs scored (134), appearing in his second All-Star game that year.
+He led the AL in hits that season with 219, while finishing second in the league in batting average (.349) and runs scored (134), appearing in his second All-Star game that year.
 His season totals in batting average, runs, hits, runs batted in, doubles (37), triples (9), home runs (24), SLG (.552), and OBP (.438) are all personal bests.
-Jeter also drove in 102 runs.
+He also drove in 102 runs.
 In the postseason, Jeter batted .455 in the ALDS, .350 in the ALCS, and .353 in the World Series, as the Yankees defeated the Braves to win another championship.

 During the 1999–2000 offseason, the Yankees negotiated with Jeter, tentatively agreeing to a seven-year, $118.5 million contract.
-However, because Steinbrenner did not want to set a record for the largest contract, Steinbrenner waited while Juan González and the Detroit Tigers negotiated on a reported eight-year, $143 million contract extension.
+However, because Steinbrenner did not want to set a record for the largest contract, the Yankees waited while Juan González and the Detroit Tigers negotiated on a reported eight-year, $143 million contract extension.
 When that agreement fell through, so did Jeter's tentative deal.
 To avoid arbitration, Jeter and the Yankees agreed to a one-year deal worth $10 million.